Canadian Coast Guard

-The Canadian Coast Guard (CCG; Garde côtière canadienne; GCC) is a special operating agency responsible for marine search and rescue (SAR), navigation aids, icebreaking, and marine pollution response.
+The Canadian Coast Guard (CCG; Garde côtière canadienne; GCC) is a special operating agency responsible for marine search and rescue (SAR), navigation aids, marine communications and traffic services, icebreaking, and marine pollution response.
 Formed in 1962, the CCG is a civilian organization currently housed within the Department of National Defence (DND) and headquartered in Ottawa, Ontario.
 The CCG operates 119 vessels of varying sizes and 23 helicopters, along with a variety of smaller craft.